100-percent-brendan/godot-noise-wfc-solver/README.md

 This governs the overall shape of the terrain.

 This method was devised as an improvement to one of my earlier [implementations of the wave function collapse algorithm](https://github.com/100-percent-brendan/godot-stm-wfc-solver/tree/main).
-While some components are similar, this is a complete reimagining and contains many fundemental improvements over the original.
+While some components are similar, this is largely a reimagining and contains many improvements over the original.

 As the project has been implemented in Godot using many built-in constructs, the solver can be used indirectly (or directly with a few minor improvements) to populate a production Godot tile map.